 Shelby's newest park, Holland Ponds, is an ecological success

 story.
-In 2001, the 200 acre former EPA superfund site located west of Ryan north of 22 mile road, was declared free of contaminants
+In 2001, the 200-acre former EPA superfund site located west of Ryan and north of 22 Mile Road, was declared free of

-by the EPA.
+contaminants by the EPA.
 On July 30,2001, the property was transferred to Shelby Township from the State of Michigan.
-This new Shelby park,
+This

-to use the parkland as a passive recreation area with nature trails available for hiking and wildlife viewing.
+parkland is now used as a passive recreation area with nature trails available for hiking and wildlife viewing.
 An extension

-of the walking trail to Yates Cider Mill is planned for the future.
+of the walking trail to Yates Cider Mill has recently been completed.

-The marshland and woods provides a home to a variety
+The marshland and woods provide a home to a

-of wildlife including deer, fox, blue heron, rabbits, geese, ducks, turtles, frogs and muskrat.
-The remains of an old building
+variety of wildlife including deer, fox, blue heron, rabbits, geese, ducks, turtles, frogs and muskrat.
+The remains of an

-foundation, possibly from an earlier farm or outbuilding, are visible near the 22 mile road entrance.
-From the parking lot
+old building foundation, possibly from an earlier farm or outbuilding, are visible near the 22 Mile Road entrance.
+From the

-a trail leads west through marshland ending at two large ponds.
-A well defined section of the Clinton and Kalamazoo canal
+parking lot a trail leads west through marshland ending at two large ponds.
+A well defined section of the Clinton and Kalamazoo

-cuts through this area.
-A small shelter with picnic tables exists at the west end of the property.
+Canal cuts through this area.
+A small shelter with picnic tables sits at the west end of the property.